Dropps Review: Testing the Original Plastic-free Laundry & Dishwasher Pods

 She found that the Stain & Odor pods really did work best at removing perfume smells from hand-me-down clothes, while the Active Wear pods did far better at removing strong mechanical smells (think brake fluid stains after working on an engine).

-Both Dropps formulas did better than TruEarth (separate review coming soon!) at removing perfume smells.
+Both Dropps formulas did better than TruEarth (full review of Tru Earth) at removing perfume smells.

 Dropps OxiBooster Pods